RadCraftplay/Distroir.BSP/readme.md

 #### Reading BSP file header

 There are few ways that you can read BSP header.
-Example code will show both ways you can do it:
+Example code bellow shows two of them:

 ```csharp
 using (FileStream fs = new FileStream(filename, FileMode.Open))